 We explored if this was a dynamic that he got into more often.
 Was it possible that he picked up other people’s admiration more often?
 The theme he worked on in this course was developing a stronger sense of self.
 (Note the contrast: I saw the divine in him and he thought too little of himself.)
 We investigated if he was unconsciously trying to meet the ‘wishes and expectations’ of others.
 He did, and it triggered a fear of failing in him that resulted in procrastination, which undermined his self-esteem even more.
 One of the hidden invitations in his struggle was to connect to the wishes and desires his own Soul held for him and his life.

 Speaking about the world he triggered in me, was essential.
 It carried relevant information for him, and it helped me to trust myself being the instrument when working with people.
 Tracking our subjectivity in the helping profession is good practice.
 Master teacher Polly Young-Eisendrath shares her knowledge in the course about transference and countertransference on the Jung Platform.

 In the course Transference and Countertransference, Polly Young-Eisendrath helps you to have better relationships.
 She combines psychotherapeutic understanding with Buddhist practices as she explains how we can deal with the phenomena of projecting our own wounds and gold onto our partner.
 And how our partner transfers then their un-recognized wounds and gold back onto us.
 Learn more here.

-Akke-Jeanne is Jung Platform’s co-founder & VP Strategy Programs.
+Akke-Jeanne is Jung Platform’s co-founder & Jungian Coach.
 Her background consists of a Master’s in Psychology, and several years of training in Jungian Analysis.
-She is the author of ‘Psychology of Heartbreak’ (in Dutch) and she provides Jungian coaching and training.More Posts by Akke-Jeanne Klerk
+She is the author of ‘Psychology of Heartbreak’ (in Dutch) and has offered trainings on coaching for over a decade.More Posts by Akke-Jeanne Klerk